codurance/soft-mod-compass/README.md

 The file contents are stored in Bitwarden, in a note titled `[Compass] default-env.sh contents`.
 Create the file, paste the contents and then make it executable (on unix this is `chmod +x scripts/default-env.sh`)

 ## Running with Docker

 Before building the docker container you'll need to run `yarn install` to update the yarn.lock which is then used when building the docker image.

+You then need to grab the contents of the `scripts/docker/default-env.sh` note within Bitwarden, and place it in the `scripts/docker/` location within a file called `default-env.sh`.
+This is a copy of the environment variables from the `default-env.sh` file which is required to run locally - but formatted to be used within Docker.

-Now that you ran `yarn install`, you can build the docker container using the command below
+You can now build the docker container using the command below.

 ```
-docker build -t codurance-compass .
+yarn build:docker
 ```

-and access `Codurance Compass` going through your http://localhost:8080
+and to access `Codurance Compass` going through http://localhost:8080

 ```
-docker run -it --rm -p 8080:8080 codurance-compass
+yarn run:docker
 ```

 To stop the container you'll need to get the container id using `docker ps` and you should get a similar output as per below

 ```
 codurance-compass git:(Update-pdf-design) ✗ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES
 86533ed26329        3659ae504815        "docker-entrypoint.s…"   2 hours ago         Up 2 hours          8080/tcp            xenodochial_joliot
 ```

 Then you grab the container id and run the command below

 ```
 codurance-compass git:(Update-pdf-design) ✗ docker stop 86533ed26329
 86533ed26329
 ```

 ## Testing locally